dgnsrekt/yfs/docs/content/api/lookup-module.md

 <a name="lookup.ValidSymbol"></a>
 ## `ValidSymbol`

-> A valid symbol reponse from the yahoo finance quote lookup search bar.
+> A valid symbol response from the yahoo finance quote lookup search bar.
 >
 > **Attributes**:
 >
 > - `symbol` _str_ - A valid ticker symbol abbreviation.
-> - `name` _str_ - The company name.
+> - `name` _str_ - Company name.
 > - `exchange` _st_ - A valid market exchange.
 >   The exchange str will be validated against all of the valid exchange
 >   enums found in the yfs.exchanges module.